jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d721925e39bedcf8f099901
+id: 5d7dea508360d21c6826a9af
-title: Part 93
+title: Part 94
 challengeType: 0
-dashedName: part-93
+dashedName: part-94
 ---

 # --description--

-The HTML that shows the monster stats that has been hidden using CSS.
-Display the `monsterStats` HTML element by updating its CSS `display` property to equal `block`.

-Here is an example of updating the `display` property of an element named `myElement`: `myElement.style.display = "block";`
+Now set the `innerText` property of `monsterNameText` to equal `monsters[fighting].name`.
+Also, set the `innerText` property of `monsterHealthText` to equal `monsterHealth`.

 # --hints--